jayala1/AIMagicToolsforEducators/README.md

 git clone repository\
 cd into the folder

-🧰 Step 2: Create a Virtual Environment python -m venv env
+🧰 Step 2: Create a Virtual Environment: \
+python -m venv env

 ▶️ Step 3: Activate the Environment